phillipluther/focus-hook/README.md

 }
 ```

+### Demo, Please

+Here's a [demo](https://phillipluther.github.io/tactical-focus/) comparing `tactical-focus` VS `:focus-visible` VS browser defaults

 ### Not Too Long; Did Read

-Browsers apply default `:focus` styles to focusable DOM elements, such as those blue or yellow outlines in Webkit-/Blink-based browsers or Firefox's dotted gray border.
+Browsers apply default user agent styles to focusable DOM elements based on native heuristics, like those blue or yellow outlines in Webkit-/Blink-based browsers or Firefox's dotted gray borders.
 Removing these defaults makes keyboard operability difficult, if not impossible, since you have no idea which element is focused.

-Activating focusable elements give them focus, too.
-This often spurs design conflicts when we don't want that bespoke button getting a giant glowing ring around it when clicked.
+Clicking on focusable elements give them focus, too.
+This often spurs design conflicts when we don't want that bespoke button or form input getting a giant glowing ring around it when clicked.

 Enter `tactical-focus`.
 This tiny (about 600 _bytes_) library toggles a class name on an HTML document's body (or other element of your choice) so you can craft `:focus` styles applied only when a user is navigating via keyboard.